Rkihtrak/PharmacyManagement/overview_of_approach_and_development.md

 modify run.sh to have a flag to enable/disable running unit tests when launching the application
 ```

+In addition, I created a ***run.sh*** file, to launch the application and tests.
+I utilized Cursor to further add checks on build tools, dependencies, and dockerizing the test execution.

-Following this, my interactions were mainly for debugging issues arising from running locally.
+Following this, my interactions with Cursor were mainly for debugging issues arising from running locally.

 # Issues Encountered
 ### Cursor/AI Related